BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * Keychain
 * iCloud Drive

 Be _very_ sure that all devices running **Gordian Seed Tool** are fully logged into your Apple account, with full access to iCloud, and switches set as noted above.
-Failure to do so will either result in Seed entries not being synced to the iCloud (and other devices).
+Failure to do so will result in seed entries not being synced to the iCloud (and other devices).

 ## Using Seed Tool

-[need to write general notes about how you import seeds, save them here, and then export keys as needed, preferably by answering requests]

-## Using Seed Tool

-**Seed Tool** allows you to import (or create) seeds, store them, and export them.

-[this section needs better organization, with a revision planned for that purpose as a next step]
+**Gordian Seed Tool** is a storage mechanism for seeds, particularly those used in cryptography systems.
+Seeds used in it will usually follow a three-part cycle.

+1. **Add a Seed.** First, you must add seeds to the system.
+There are two ways to do see.
+   * **Import a Seed.** You can import a seed that you generated in a cryptowallet.
+   * **Create a Seed.** You can also create a seed directly in Seed Tool.
+2. **Store a Seed.** Your seed will be encrypted and also backed up if you have iCloud enabled.
+   * **View a Seed.** While you are storing a seed, you will be able to view it and change its metadata.
+   * **Shard a Seed.** You can also improve the resilience of your seed by sharding it with SSKR and giving out those shards.
+3. **Use a Seed.** You can actively use a seed that is stored in Gordian Seed Tool, without ever having to export it.
+   * **Answer Requests.** Seed Tool uses the [`crypto-request`/`crypto-response`] system defined by Blockchain Commons for URs.
+This allows Seed Tool to export precisely what's needed by another app.
+   * **Derive Keys.** Alternatively, you can choose to export specific derived keys on your own, while maintaining the seed in the app.

+**Gordian Seed Tool** is designed so that once you've imported a seed you don't need to ever export it.
+But, if you want to, you can:

+4. **Export a Seed.** You can export seeds using a variety of interoperable specifications.
+5. **Delete a Seed.** You can also just delete a seed.

 ### Viewing the Main Menu

 The main menu contains three buttons in the menu bar along the top:

 * **Information** (circled "i").
 Read documentation on all of the specifications and data types found in **Seed Tool**.
 * **Scan** (qr code).
-Scan a QR code of a seed.
+Scan a seed (see "Importing a Seed") or a `crypto-request` (see "Using a Seed") from a QR code or import from the Clipboard.
 * **Setting** (gear).
-Choose MainNet or TestNet as your default network (this is used for key derivation, as discussed in "Deriving a Key", below); choose whether to sync to iCloud or not.
+Choose MainNet or TestNet as your default network (this is used for key derivation, as discussed in "Deriving a Key"); choose whether to sync to iCloud or not.
 If you wanted to erase all of your data, this would be the place to do so.

 > :warning: **WARNING:** We highly suggest you leave iCloud backups on.
 Without it, if you lose your phone, you will lose all of your seeds.
 The iCloud backups are encrypted, so no one but you should be able to acces them.

 > :warning: **WARNING:** If you choose to delete all your data in Settings, then your seeds will really, genuinely be gone.

-Under the main menu are options to **add** ("+") and **delete** ("edit") seeds, followed by a list of each of your seeds, with each seed identified by an Object identity Block ("OID").
+Under the main menu are options to **add** ("+") and **delete** ("edit") seeds followed by a list of each of your seeds, with each seed identified by an Object identity Block ("OID").
 You can click the right arrow on a seed to see more data about it and to export it.

-### Importing Seeds

-Seeds can be imported into **Seed Tool** via a variety of means.

-#### Scanning Seeds
+## Adding a Seed

+Seeds can be created or imported.
+Seed Creation is done through the **add** ("+") button, while seed importing is done via either the qr button (which imports via camera or other automated means) or the **add** button (which does so via pasting).

+### Scanning a Seed via Automated Means

-The **Scan** (qr code) button on the main menu provides the most automated methods for importing seeds, using your camera, or the cut-and-paste clipboard.
-Just point your camera at a QR of a seed (for first time usage, you will be required to provide access to the camera), or copy text containing a standard `ur` description of a seed into the clipboard, then hit the **Paste** button.
+The **Scan** (qr code) button on the main menu provides the most automated methods for importing seeds, using your camera, the cut-and-paste clipboard, the file system, or your photo roll.

+To scan a QR code, you can either point your camera at the QR of a seed, import a QR of a seed from your Photos, or choose an image of a QR from your Files.
+To read the text for a QR, just copy it into your Clipboard and click Paste.
 Note that for these methodologies, **Seed Tool** expects the QR code or the clipboard to contain a [Uniform Resource](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), a standardized way to encode data in an efficient and self-identifying way.
 This will usually mean a [`ur-crypto-seed`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#cryptographic-seed-crypto-seed).

-Besides scanning seeds, you can also scan SSKR shares, as described below.
+Besides scanning seeds, you can also scan SSKR shares (See "Importing SSKR Shares") or respond to a `crypto-reqest` (see "Answering Requests"), as described below.

-#### Adding Seeds
+### Importing a Seed via Cut and Paste

-The **add** ("+") button below the main menu gives a number of options for creating seeds in **Seed Tool**, but also lets you input text as hex bytes, `ur:crypto-seed`, `Bytewords`, BIP39 Mnemonic Words, or SSKR shares.
+The **add** ("+") button below the main menu gives a number of options for creating seeds in **Seed Tool**, but also lets you input text as hex bytes, `ur:crypto-seed`, `Bytewords`, or BIP39 Mnemonic Words.
 In each case, you just type or paste the words, and then click "Done".

 The following show examples of the data you might input for each data type: